 Environmental Factors

-Several environmental factors may increase the risk of schizophrenia, including complications during pregnancy and birth, such as malnutrition or exposure to toxins or viruses that can affect brain development.
-Additionally, the use of mind-altering drugs during the teen years and early adulthood may trigger or exacerbate the condition.
+Several environmental factors may trigger or worsen schizophrenia.
+Such factors include complications at pregnancy and birth, like malnutrition or exposure to toxins or viruses that would impact the development of the brain.
+Also, drug abuse of mind-altering drugs during the teen years and early adulthood may provoke or worsen the condition.

 Potential Complications of Schizophrenia

-Left untreated, schizophrenia can lead to severe problems that impact every aspect of a person’s life.
-These complications can include:
+If left untreated, schizophrenia leads to severe complications that affect all aspects of a person’s life.
+These include the following:

 - Depression